MindscapeHQ/raygun4py/README.rst

   client = raygunprovider.RaygunSender('your_apikey', config={
     'transmitLocalVariables': True,
-    'transmitGlobalVariables': True
+    'transmitGlobalVariables': True,
+    'httpTimeout': 10
   })

-If either of these are set to False, the corresponding variables will not be sent with exception payloads.
+If either of the first two are set to False, the corresponding variables will not be sent with exception payloads.
 Both default to True.

+httpTimeout controls the maximum time the HTTP request can take when POSTing to the Raygun API, and is a float.
+It defaults to 10s.

 Sending functions
 -----------------